evilbream/TG_adder_with_proxy/README.md

 - ```pip3 install telethon```
 - ```git clone https://github.com/evilbream/TG_adder_with_proxy```
 - ```cd Tg_adder_with_proxy``` change directory to downloaded folder.
-- ```tg_accs.txt```  - it’ll open  tg_accs.txt to which u can add name, api_id, api_hash and phone and save changes in this file.
-In the opened file there is an example, replace it with your own data, the data in the example is made up and will not work.
-If u later want to add more accounts.
-- ```proxy.txt```  - it’ll open  proxy.txt  if you want to use a proxy, add the data there and save, as shown in the example, all data also is made up.
 - ```exclude_list.txt``` - it'll open exclude_list.txt.
 If u want to filter users by first name run it and add words.
-Users with this words in first name will be excluded
+Users with these words in first name will be excluded
+- ```python account_manager.py```  -  To run account manager.
+Now u can add account(s) w or without proxy, delete account(s), change proxy for the specific account(s), view all accounts and test the ability to log in to account(s)
-- ```python main_parser.py``` - To Scarpe members from group
+- ```python main_parser.py``` - To scrape members from the group
-- ```python main_adder.py``` - Add Scarped members to ur group.
+- ```python main_adder.py``` - Add scraped members to ur group

 ## Usage via PyCharm
 - download and install PyCharm community edition [jetbrains.com](https://www.jetbrains.com/pycharm/download/?section=windows)
 - Open downloaded folder Tg_adder_with_proxy with PyCharm
-- Add data as in example to file tg_accs.txt
+- Run in PyCharm account_manager.py
-- Add data as in example to proxy.txt if u wanna use proxy
+- Add account(s) to database with or without proxy
-- Add data to exclude.txt if u wanna filter users by first name
+- Add data to exclude.txt if you want to filter users by first name
 - Run in  PyCharm main_parser.py to scrape members
 - Run  in  PyCharm main_adder.py to add members